faceyspacey/respond-framework-docs-old/README.md

 ## Overview

 Respond Framework is what happens if you make Redux **modular** and built it *directly* into React, while also building **routing** directly into the framework.
-The result being things made as easy as they were in the server-side MVC days, while gaining all the benefits modern javascript has brought in terms of modularly building large apps out of many small apps.
+The result being things made as easy as they were in the server-side MVC days, while gaining all the benefits modern reactive & declarative javascript has brought in terms of modularly building large apps out of many small apps.

 It's a re-think of how we build our apps that captures the best of the old ways and new ways.

 The birds eye view is this:

 - your apps can still be built from **request** and ***response*** building blocks like server-side MVC apps in olden times
-- action dispatches within **"Respond modules"** are namespaced and therefore isolated from the rest of your app, finally allowing you to think in terms of *many mini Redux apps*
+- actions + state within **"Respond Modules"** are namespaced and therefore isolated from the rest of your app, finally allowing you to think in terms of many *collision-free mini Redux apps*

 With Respond you can use all your hooks and suspense tricks at the microscopic component level, but *also* take a step back and get similar **modularity** at higher macro levels that more naturally represent application boundaries.
 The latter is a world first we have eagerly been awaiting.